-Part of transitioning clients into retirement is helping them learn some fundamental concepts related to the management of their nest egg.
-In particular, warn them of the dangers of volatility, excessive withdrawals in the early years, and a longer-than-expected withdrawal period.
-These potential dangers can undo a lifetime of diligent saving and these mistakes may not show up until it is too late to reverse their impact.
+Part of transitioning into retirement is learning some fundamental concepts relating to the management of your nest egg.
+In particular, pay attention to the dangers of volatility, excessive withdrawals in the early years, and a longer-than-expected withdrawal period.
+These potential dangers can undo a lifetime of diligent saving.
+The worst part is these mistakes may not show up until it is too late to reverse the impact.